PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-04-22-prestashop-core-weekly-week-16.markdown

 See all the PRs merged into the codebase since April 13th [here](https://github.com/PrestaShop/PrestaShop/pulls?page=2&pulls_only=true&q=is%3Apr+merged%3A%3E2015-04-13+is%3Aclosed+sort%3Aupdated&utf8=%E2%9C%93).

-Thank you to our contributors for their PRs: [gskema](https://github.com/gskema), [unlocomqx](https://github.com/unlocomqx), [Shagshag](https://github.com/Shagshag), [ZiZuu-store](https://github.com/ZiZuu-store) and those whose contributions were not merged yet!
+Thank you to our contributors for their PRs: [gskema](https://github.com/gskema), [unlocomqx](https://github.com/unlocomqx), [Shagshag](https://github.com/Shagshag), [ZiZuu-store](https://github.com/ZiZuu-store) and those whose contributions haven't been merged yet!
 Also, a big thanks to all those who contribute with tickets on the Forge!

 Remember: if you want to contribute to PrestaShop with code, read those: